fredcooke/freeems-vanilla/README.txt

 Firstly you will need hcs12mem setup correctly.
 Install it as normal, then copy the file mc9s12xdp512.dat from the bin directory to /usr/local/share/hcs12mem/

+If you are working on the dev board, you need to flip the load/run switch to "load" and depress the reset button, prior to flashing.
+Return the switch to the "run" position when complete.

 Also in the bin directory is a bash script, use it with the first argument being your serial device, and the second being your s19 file.